 The photo update was first noted by Ars Technica which has said the photo deletion issue has been causing issues for Facebook users for more than 3 years.

 Twitter and Flickr delete their photos in mere seconds from their CDN, while MySpace takes a few months and Facebook took years.

 Ars Technica tested Instagram photo deletion, which was acquired by Facebook for $1, and it deleted photos instantly from servers.

-Trey is the owner and writer of TechBlogHub.com.
+Trey is a writer of TechBlogHub.
 His interests are design, social media, tech news, gadgets and other high tech toys.
 He also enjoys the outdoors such as boating, hunting and fishing.